Walter Woods Johnston: Bank of New Zealand

 Johnston joined the board of the Bank of New Zealand in 1888 when he was appointed by bank shareholders to a committee to investigate and bring the bank's affairs onto a sounder basis.
 When in 1894 its head office was moved to New Zealand from London he became a shareholder as well as a director of the bank.

 Castlepoint station

 He acquired Castlepoint station in the Wairarapa in 1876 while with W H Levin & Co and inherited further property in southern Hawkes Bay from his father.
-He bought a 1200-acre estate near Awahuri in the Manawatu District in 1888 and built a large house, Highden, there before the turn of the century.
+He bought a 1200-acre estate near Awahuri in the Manawatū District in 1888 and built a large house, Highden, there before the turn of the century.